-Chateauneuf-du-Pape stands out among the appellations of France for the unusually long list of grape varieties that are permitted for use.
-There are 13 sanctioned varieties in total (as many as 18 are cited in some AOC documentation), in stark contrast to the northern Rhone appellation of Hermitage, which allows only three.
-Grenache is the king of these grapes and arguably produces better wine here than it does in any other part of France.
-Syrah and Mourvedre, the two other principal southern Rhone grapes, are the next most important red varieties.
-The first grows most successfully in the cooler spots of the hot Chateauneuf-du-Pape terroir, while the second flourishes only in the hotter, drier vineyards.
-Counoise is one of the few lesser-known varieties to be grown here in any measure, but is still used by only a small number of producers.
+Grenache is the king of the Chateauneuf grapes.
+It is used in every Chateauneuf red to some extent, and many are made entirely from it.
+The variety performs better in the vineyards here than anywhere else in France.
+Syrah and Mourvedre, the southern Rhone's two other principal grapes, are the next most important varieties.
+Syrah grows most successfully in the town's cooler sites, while late-ripening, sun-loving Mourvedre flourishes only in the hotter, drier vineyards.
+Counoise is the only other variety to be grown here in any significant quantity.
 The remaining red varieties – Cinsaut, Muscardin, Vaccarese, Picpoul Noir and Terret Noir – are planted in just a few Chateauneuf-du-Pape vineyards. (© All Rights Reserved, Wine-Searcher)

-Bourboulenc, Clairette, Grenache Blanc and Roussanne are the four rustic grape varieties used in the production of white Chateauneuf-du-Pape wines.
+Bourboulenc, Clairette, Grenache Blanc and Roussanne are the four grape varieties used in the production of white Chateauneuf-du-Pape wines.
 They are employed in a mix of ratios to produce tangy, weighty wines with deeply perfumed floral aromas.

 The climate here is Mediterranean and very dry (Chateauneuf-du-Pape is technically the driest of all Rhone appellations), which makes it all the more significant that arrosage (irrigation or watering) is strictly forbidden during the growing season.
-In extreme cases, viticulturalists must apply for special permission from the French government to water their vines.
+In extreme cases, the wineries must apply for special permission from the French government to water their vines.